shoeffner/mthesis/src/conclusion.md

 available.
 The cross-platform usage is not thoroughly tested, but \Gaze{} builds successfully on macOS and Ubuntu 14.04 and its tests pass on both those platforms as well.
-Still the software fulfills many of its goals and could be used for gaze tracking in research settings. *Could* be used because not all aspects of gaze tracking do work, as is outlined below.
+Still the software fulfills many of its goals and could be used for gaze tracking in research settings, if other shortcomings detailed below are resolved.
+However, for eye tracking in feedback loops it is ready to use.

 ## Evaluation of the geometric model